 So I have decided to write this blog for the dead in my life.
 I understand that they won’t be able to read it.
 I haven’t lost my grip on reality.

 I don’t have a structure in mind.
 I’m just going to use writing this to help me focus on the people who are in my thoughts.

 I’ve been an atheist for as long as I’ve been able to think clearly.
 I know the dead are dead and aren’t coming back.
 I’m not writing to them as either invocation of exorcism.
-I’m doing this in the tradition of the Mexican Los Dias de los Muertos which contains a very old belief that we all die three deaths.
+I’m doing this in the tradition of the Mexican Los Dias de Los Muertos which contains a very old belief that we all die three deaths.
 The first death is when our bodies cease to function.
 The second death comes when the body is buried.
-The third and final death of person comes only when there is no-one left who remembers them.
+The third and final death of a person comes only when there is no-one left who remembers them.
 This makes a lot of sense to me.
 Perhaps, when I write to my dead, the memories may sustain both me and them.